tashian/heal.lgbt/content/_index.md

 {{< media type="video" title="Sacred Masturbation 101" url="https://www.youtube.com/watch?v=fIdbyeydGvc" />}}
 {{< media type="video" title="Healthy Sexuality" url="https://www.youtube.com/watch?v=lE8wJ79eZ3s" />}}

-### On Being a Helper

-It can be extremely rewarding and challenging to help someone with PTSD.
-Helpers learn many spiritual lessons along the way.
-These books are fantastic when it comes to navigating your own trauma in relationship to a partner/family member/client/etc. Secondary trauma is real.

-{{< media type="book" title="Trauma Stewardship" url="https://www.amazon.com/Trauma-Stewardship-Everyday-Caring-Others/dp/157675944X/ref=sr_1_1?ie=UTF8&qid=1542321862&sr=8-1&keywords=vicarious+trauma" />}}
-{{< media type="book" title="Loving Someone with PTSD" url="https://www.amazon.com/Loving-Someone-PTSD-Understanding-Connecting/dp/1608827860" />}}
-{{< media type="book" title="Help for the Helper" url="https://www.amazon.com/Help-Helper-Psychophysiology-Compassion-Professional/dp/039370422X" />}}

-[National Alliance on Mental Illness (NAMI)](https://nami.org/Home) offers free peer-led family support groups for any adult with a loved one who has experienced symptoms of a mental health condition.

 ## Self care

 "Yoga," they said.
 "You should do some yoga it will be great for you."